 Before joining the army, Colonel was active in sporting circles in Canada and England.
 He was a “playing-Captain” of England’s Olympic Hockey Team, which won the Olympic title and gold medal in 1936.

 In mid 1968 Colonel Dailley began pursuing his dream of creating an exciting new attraction in Canada — a drive-through wildlife park dedicated to the conservation of declining wildlife species.
 He selected a 700-acre parcel of land in Rockton, Ontario and African Lion Safari & Game Farm Ltd. was founded.
 On Friday August 22, 1969 the safari opened its doors to its first visitors and today 50 years later, Colonel’s dream continues.
-Colonel Dailley was an active member of many associations and a founding member of two organizations that still exist today; the Canadian Association of Zoos and Aquariums (CAZA) and Attractions Ontario.
+Colonel Dailley was an active member of many associations and a founding member of two organizations that still exist today; Canada’s Accredited Zoos and Aquariums (CAZA) and Attractions Ontario.

 Colonel Dailley passed away in the spring of 1989 at the age of 77.
 Attractions Ontario created a scholarship (The Colonel Don Dailley/Attractions Ontario Scholarship) in his memory.
 Two scholarships are awarded yearly to second or third year students of a post-secondary tourism program in Ontario.
 The students must be interested in pursuing a career in the attractions sector of the tourism industry.
 The scholarship commemorates Colonel’s outstanding contributions and commitment to attractions and Ontario tourism.